v8/v8.dev/src/blog/v8-release-51.md

 date: 2016-04-23 13:33:37
 tags:
   - release
+description: 'V8 v5.1 comes with performance improvements, reduced jank and memory consumption, and increased support for ECMAScript language features.'
 ---
 The first step in the V8 [release process](/docs/release-process) is a new branch from the git master immediately before Chromium branches for a Chrome Beta milestone (roughly every six weeks).
 Our newest release branch is [V8 v5.1](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/5.1), which will remain in beta until we release a stable build in conjunction with Chrome 51 Stable.
 Here’s a highlight of the new developer-facing features in this version of V8.